-This process means fewer affordable properties are now available in the communities where right-to-buy was most vigorously pursued (Jones & Murie 2008; Kleinhans & van Ham 2013).
-However, this pattern of (subsidised) transference of property from the council to the private rental sector is not always the case, with much variation between different areas of council housing.
-In most instances, council estate residents who exercised their right-to-buy did so in order precisely to ‘stay put’ in their local community/area, believing their purchase would give them greater security: additionally, it also allowed households to plan with a view to the longer term, with notions of inheritance – or simply the ability of children to remain in the local area - important in many right-to-buy decisions (Murie et al 1989, James et al 1991).
-In many London council estates, those who originally bought under right-to-buy remained in situ, having had no real incentive to move given a comparable property off their estate in a neighbouring part of London would be unaffordable in comparison.
-This noted, rates of right-to-buy were low in some London council estates, especially in instances where the local authority took some years to resolve legal issues concerning ground rent and maintenance charges and where banks and mortgage lenders red-lined council tower blocks and other properties constructed of materials deemed problematic.
+This means fewer affordable properties now exist in the communities where right-to-buy was most vigorously pursued (Jones & Murie 2008; Kleinhans & van Ham 2013).
+However, the (subsidised) transfer of property from the council to the private sector shows much geographical variation.
+In some ‘popular’ estates where rental markets proved buoyant, the transition from right-to-buy to buy-to-let was pronounced (Cole et al 2016), with rates of owner-occupation also particularly high in some cases (Koch 2018).
+For example, some London estates – notably The Barbican, Golden Lane Estate and Highgate New Terrace estate – now contain ex-council properties that change hands for upwards of £800,000 pounds.
+Yet on what have been described as less desirable or ‘unpopular’ estates (Power and Tunstall 1995), the numbers exercising the right-to-buy were generally lower.
+In part, this was because the local authority took some years to resolve legal issues concerning ground rent and maintenance charges as they related to tower blocks, with banks and mortgage lenders also unwilling to lend residents money to buy properties on these ‘sink estates’.
+On such estates, those council estate residents who ultimately bought their leases did so in order precisely to ‘stay put’ in their local area, rather than seeking to capitalise on their investment in the short-run: it allowed them to plan with a view to the longer-term, with notions of inheritance – or simply the ability of children to remain in the local area – especially important (James et al 1991).
+In the three London council estates in our study, most of those who originally bought under right-to-buy remained in situ, having had no real incentive to move given a comparable property in a neighbouring part of London would be unaffordable in comparison.

-It is those who bought under right-to-buy because they wanted a sense of security and community that appear most threatened by the wholesale renewal of estates, which critics have identified as a form of ‘state-led gentrification’ (Lees 2014).
-With negative representations of council estates in London continuing to circulate, Slater (2018) suggests that the rhetoric of ‘sink estate’ has been an ideological ‘battering ram’ that has further enabled the effective destruction of social housing in the capital.
-Analyses which identified the pivotal role estate residents played in the English riots of 2011 (Till 2013), as well as current concerns about knife crime in the capital, help consolidate this territorial stigma.
-Simultaneously, the crisis of unaffordable housing in London is being used to argue that these type of estates - once depicted as high density - are not densely-occupied enough, with a government-sponsored report by Savills promoting the adoption of a ‘complete streets’ model of redevelopment rather than a ‘block-based’ one (Campkin 2017).
-According to Savills, the move to a ‘complete streets’ model will lead to ‘the creation of several hundred thousand new homes on Brownfield sites – as well as enhancing the lives of existing residents; building London community and commercial capacity in line with residential growth and regenerating surrounding areas’.
-This posits that high-rise development surrounded by communal and collective areas of public space (e.g. gardens, playgrounds and drying areas) not only breeds neglect of public space – an argument that can be traced back to the defensible space thesis of the 1970s and 1980s – but is wasteful of resource, and does not constitute ‘the best and highest’ form of land use.
-The implication is that the redevelopment of London’s council estates is morally, socially and economically necessary, with estates being identified as de facto brownfield sites, and hence suitable for new housing even though they are already home to long-established communities, many of these being multi-ethnic and multi-cultural in character.
+It is those who bought under right-to-buy because they wanted a sense of security and community that appear most threatened by the wholesale renewal of estates, which critics have identified as a form of ‘state-led gentrification’ (Hodkinson 2011).
+With negative representations of council estates in London continuing to circulate, Slater (2018) suggests that the rhetoric of ‘sink estate’ has been an ideological ‘battering ram’ enabling the effective destruction of social housing in the capital.
+Analyses which identified estate residents as participants in the 2011 ‘English riots’ (Till 2013), as well as concerns about knife-crime in the capital, have consolidated this territorial stigma.
+Simultaneously, the crisis of housing in London is being used to suggest these estates - once depicted as high-rise and high-density - are not densely-occupied enough, with a government-sponsored report by Savills promoting the adoption of a ‘complete streets’ model of redevelopment rather than a ‘block-based’ one (Campkin 2017).
+The move to a ‘complete streets’ model would, it is argued, create several hundred thousand new homes.
+The argument posited is that high-rise development surrounded by communal space (e.g. gardens, playgrounds and drying areas) not only breeds neglect of public space – an argument echoing the defensible space thesis of the 1970s – but is highly uneconomic (Campkin 2017).
+The implication is that the redevelopment of London’s council estates is morally, socially and economically necessary, with estates being identified as de facto brownfield sites, and hence suitable for new housing even though they are already home to long-established communities, many of these multi-ethnic and multi-cultural in character.